 2. Know Your Body (Or Play It Safe)

 Some people sleep warm.
 Other sleep cold.
 Fitness, experience, age, gender, amount of body fat and other factors all contribute to the range of comfort levels experienced by different people using exactly the same gear.
 If you aren’t used to winter camping and don’t yet know where you fit into this, the same advice goes: bring extra gear and refine your kit list as you gain experience.
 It’s better to have brought along too many layers than not enough.

 3. Wear The Right Kind Of Clothes

-That cotton T‑shirt you wear overnight while summer camping?
+That cotton T‑shirt you wear at night while summer camping?
 It’ll ruin you in winter.
-Wear appropriate baselayers, such as merino wool or insulating synthetics, with an insulating layer on top.
+Wear baselayers made of an appropriate material such as merino wool, bamboo, or insulating synthetics, with a close-fitting mid-layer on top.
 Add a woollen or fleece hat and neckwarmer.
 Pack a pair of thick woollen socks specifically for sleeping in and make sure you keep them dry.
 Only wear thick insulating layers if there’s enough space inside your sleeping bag without compressing the filling and inadvertently reducing its performance.

 4. Go To Bed Warm